-Some public relations representatives work for public relations, marketing, and advertising agencies which service a roster of different clients.
+Some public relations representatives work for public relations, marketing, and advertising agencies, which service a roster of different clients.
 Others work directly for corporations, government agencies, and non-profit organizations in communications departments to get the right messages out about their employer.

 2. Meeting/Event Planner

 Successful events require a compelling theme and effective promotion in order to attract a viable group of attendees.
 Communications majors are favorably positioned to assess the interests of consumer groups, members of professional organizations and interest groups, and to package events in an appealing way.
-They have the detail orientation and organizational skills to think through the process and consider all the needs of presenters and attendees.
+They have the detail orientation and organizational skills to think through the process and to consider all the needs of presenters and attendees.

 Event planners can tap the public speaking skills developed in their communication studies to make announcements and introduce speakers at programs.
-Their writing skills help them to compose press releases, write descriptions, and biographies for event literature and create online content about meetings.
+Their writing skills help them to compose press releases, write descriptions and biographies for event literature, and create online content about meetings.

 3. College Alumni and Development Officers

-The ability of communications majors to create carefully worded and concise written communications helps the development officer to make their pitches effectively.
+The ability of communications majors to create carefully-worded and concise written communications helps the development officer to make their pitches effectively.
 Development and alumni officers both need to exercise a great deal of social finesse in their interactions with alumni, parents, and other potential donors.

 4. Media Planner

-Media job planners need to understand the web surfing, viewing, reading, and listening inclinations of consumers in order to select the best mix of media outlets for an advertising campaign.
+Media planners need to understand the web surfing, viewing, reading, and listening inclinations of consumers in order to select the best mix of media outlets for an advertising campaign.

-Communications majors are uniquely qualified to examine the way demographic groups consume the media so they can anticipate the optimal placement of advertisements within television/ radio programs, websites, and magazine, and newspaper articles.
+Communications majors are uniquely qualified to examine the way demographic groups consume the media so they can anticipate the optimal placement of advertisements within television/ radio programs, websites, and magazine and newspaper articles.

 Media planners also tap the presentation and writing skills developed through communication studies as they pitch their plans to advertising colleagues and executives.